iboates/osm2pgsql-topology/README.md

 ## Example 4 (work in progress): Replacement for osm2pgrouting

-[osm2pgrouting](https://pgrouting.org/docs/tools/osm2pgrouting.html) is a pretty much dead project at this point and I thought that maybe it could be resurrected using osm2pgsql.
+When I starting working on this, [osm2pgrouting](https://pgrouting.org/docs/tools/osm2pgrouting.html) seemed like it was losing a lot of momentumand I thought that maybe it could be resurrected using osm2pgsql.
 I have tried to wrangle the OSM .pbf data into the exact same output as running osm2pgrouting on an equivalent .osm file.
 I think it is like 90% there but not quite a perfect drop-in replacement.

+It seems, however, that recently osm2pgrouting is being worked on again, and so maybe all of the this is moot.

-If you want to give it a try, execute this
+If you want to give it a try anyway, execute this

 ```sh
 docker compose up -d